FoxCertified/foxdora-fedora-post-install-script/README.md

 #### Quality of Life
  - Helpful system utilities are installed to assist in minimizing future terminal usage.
+	 - Bazaar, a dedicated app store for Flatpak applications.
+	 - Flatseal, for adjusting Flatpak application permissions.
+	 - Gearlever, for AppImage management.
+	 - GNOME DISK, for assigning ownership of drives to yourself without the terminal.
 	 - BTRFS Assistant, for managing snapshots(backups) using the BTRFS file system.
-	 - GNOME DISK, for assigning ownership of drives to yourself without the terminal.
  - Several Terminal Adjustments:
 	 - Shell is defaulted to zsh, enables terminal colored syntax highlighting and auto completion.
 	 - DNF is tweaked so that the default input for Enter is "Yes" in Y/N questions.